 101 Tips in Selling Your Comic Book Collection

-- What’s the condition of my comic books?
+- What is the condition of my comic books?

 - Break your comics into 2 groups

 - Hire a professional appraiser to grade your comic books

 - Separate them by issue or volume number

 - The truth about issue #1 of comic books